 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects, particularly in cupboards.
 Floor coverings have not been moved.

 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material and the limited size of the hatch opening.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material and stored items.